slateci/slateci.github.io/_posts/2021-06-08-slate-on-cloudlab.md

   1. a CloudLab experiment
   2. key for CloudLab
   3. `ansible_ssh_common_args` added to hosts.yaml
-  4. a public IP and an IP ranger for MetalLb
+  4. public IP(s) and/or range for MetalLB
-  5. CertManager
-  6. approriate version for Kubernetes
-  7. appropriate Docker and Calico versions

 What you will *not* need to set up a SLATE Kuberentes cluster on CloudLab:
   - set up behind a NAT